MozhganKhanjanianpak/TransientSynapticMemory/memory_analysis/README.md

 ## sample_snapshot_data/

-The snapshot-current analysis shown in Figure 6 requires storing the full potential reactivation current of every neuron.

-Since these files are considerably larger than the summary statistics, representative datasets are provided here as examples.
+The snapshot-current analysis shown in Figure 5(e-j) requires two special cases of the potential reactivation current with same R_E but different states of one-cycle and multi-cycle.
+Representative datasets are provided here as examples.

 Two examples are included: